Guide to Work, Study, Travel and Living Abroad

 Money

-Clothing in Asia: Be Minimalist
+Clothing in Asia: Be Modest and Minimalist

-A backpacker gazing at an unusual rock formation in Thailand, dressed to be comfortable..
+A backpacker gazing at an unusual rock formation in Thailand dressed to be comfortable.

-Pack very light, as you will be spending large amounts of time with these items strapped to your back.
+Pack very light, as you will spend much time with these items strapped to your back.
 Clothing and shoes can be found in most urban areas in Asia.
-Many stores cater specifically to tourists and stock currently popular items seen only on fellow travelers.
-A few pairs of shorts and pants in addition to a few shirts are really all you need for most of Asia.
+Many stores cater specifically to tourists and stock popular items seen only by fellow travelers.
+A few pairs of shorts and pants and a few shirts are all you need for most of Asia.
 The climate in Southeast Asia and much of India tends to fluctuate from being extremely hot to very comfortable.
-Northern India and Nepal—due to their altitude—can become quite cold if not outright freezing during the winter months.
-Regardless of the season during which you travel, if you plan on heading into the mountains you will need some form of warm clothing.
-Those hiking in Nepal will need coats for at least part of their trip.
-The quantity of clothing needed varies depending on the elevation level of the hike.
-Some hikes take place at relatively low altitudes.
-Warm weather items as well as hiking gear can be bought or rented at any number of stores in Kathmandu.
-Those heading to the mountains of Northern Thailand may need sweaters during the evenings.
-Travelers interested in heading to Northern India will find warm clothing and shoes at most markets in Manali, a common starting point for those traveling overland.
-In general, most items required for travel in a specific country are available within the major cities.
+Northern India and Nepal — due to their altitude — can become quite cold, if not outright freezing, during the winter months.

-Modest dress tends to be preferred in most Asian countries.
-Exceptions to this are major tourist destinations.
-You will not see full coverage swimsuits on the popular Thai beaches.
+Major tourist destinations are exceptions.
+You will not see full-coverage swimsuits on the famous Thai beaches.
 Within India, modest clothing is the only way to dress, especially if you are a woman.
 Traditional Indian clothing for women can be bought or tailored.
-These outfits are extremely comfortable and do not receive quite as much attention as Western clothing.
+These outfits are incredibly comfortable and receive less attention than Western clothing.

 Shopping and Bargaining in Asia

 AMELIE DE MAHY is from Lafayette, LA.
-She is currently in northern Thailand.

 Related Topics

-Independent Travel
+Independent and Solo Travel

 Living in Asia: Resources